Promoting girls' and women's involvement in rugby around the United States.

 - Week 6 - Calories In vs. Calories Out

-Growing up in the world is not an easy thing, especially as a young girl.
-Young girls face a lot of pressures put on them from society to be perfect.
-These pressures can often lead to bigger problems emotionally, mentally, and physically as adults.
-We have put together a curriculum that can be implemented in just 30 minutes a week that addresses major issues facing young girls.
-Each lesson comes with an informational sheet and worksheet to complete to learn more about a specific topic.
+Growing up is not an easy thing, especially as a young girl.
+Young girls face many societal pressures which can lead to bigger problems emotionally, mentally, and physically as adults.
+The Try on Rugby curriculum features six, thirty minutes lessons that addresses major issues facing young girls.

 - Week 1 - Confidence and Self-Esteem